 It seems that it was simply just time for me to continue growing and move on.
 And I’m thinking maybe it’s time for many of you to upgrade your web hosting provider (before disaster hits) too.

-– Not truly unlimited (going over 3GB of database usage or 1000 database tables will get your account terminated)
+Bluehost Cons: Load times are really slow, not truly unlimited (going over 3GB of database usage or 1000 database tables will get your account terminated)

 Do I still recommend Bluehost?
 Yes.
 But only under the premise that you are just starting out with your website or you’re only looking to blog as a hobby.
 It’s an inexpensive option that gives you the chance to test the waters and see if blogging is your thing.